Asymmetric All-Pay Auctions with Spillovers: Model

 Note that, for each $i\in I$, there exist $T_i \in \tilde{S}_i$ such that Player $i$ will never choose a score $s \geq T_i$.
 Thus, we can restrict the action space to $S_i:=[0,T_i]$.

 \begin{assumption}[A\ref{cond:pos}, Discontinuity at ties] For all $i\in I$ and $s\in {S}_{i}\cap{S}_{-i}$,

 \end{assumption}

 Assumption A\ref{cond:pos} is a novel, yet natural assumption.
 It states that agents would prefer to win a tie than lose one.
-It is satisfied if the prize is always valuable (i.e. winning is better than losing).
-Note that this assumption is equivalent to assuming a discontinuity in payoffs at ties\footnote{By A\ref{cond:smo} and A\ref{cond:int}, $v_i(s; s) \neq 0$ implies A\ref{cond:pos}.} -- a property of all-pay auctions.\footnote{In contrast, Tullock contests \parencite{tullock1980efficient} and Lazear and Rosen contests \parencite{lazear1981rank} are continuous at ties.}
+It is satisfied if the prize is always valuable (i.e. winning is better than losing), or if there are no spillovers.
+To see that it is never violated in the absence of spillovers, note that $T_i$ is less than or equal to any $x$ satisfying $v_i(x; y) \leq c_i(x)$ for all $y\leq x$.
+If there are no spillovers and $v_i(s) \leq 0$ for some $s \leq T_i$, then $c_i(s) \leq 0$.
+Therefore $s = 0$, which violates Assumption A\ref{cond:int}.
+Note that this assumption is equivalent to assuming a discontinuity in payoffs at ties because A\ref{cond:smo} and A\ref{cond:int} guarantee that $v_i(s; s) \neq 0$ implies A\ref{cond:pos}.